 Staying fit has other benefits too: it reduces the risk of diabetes, dementia, strokes and certain types of cancer.
 It also helps your mental health – exercise causes endorphins to be released in the brain and reduces stress.
 It boosts self-confidence and eases anxiety by making you feel stronger.

 As the NHS puts it: “Exercise is the miracle cure we’ve always had but, for too long, we’ve neglected to take our recommended dose.”

 To stay fit, aim for 20 minutes per day doing a variety of activities.
-If you are not a naturally sporty person, don’t worry — there is something out there for everyone.
+If you are not a naturally sporty person, don’t worry – there is something out there for everyone.
 Why not try some beginner’s yoga in the comfort of your own home?
-Download a step counter app to your phone and set yourself a daily walking target?
-Or go for a bike ride with your friends one weekend?
+Or download a step counter app to your phone and set yourself a daily walking target.
+Or go for a bike ride with your friends one weekend.

-Whatever you choose, remember to pace yourself and stay hydrated.
+Whatever you choose, remember to pace yourself and stay hydrated with enough water.
 It’s not about being the best, it’s about looking after yourself and having fun!

 Read Our Stories

 Are mental powers in sport more exciting than physical skills?
 Cricketer Ben Stokes and Wimbledon champion Novak Djokovic performed under crushing pressure to seize victories on Sunday.